Pepero: Marketing

 The most prominent marketing strategy that Lotte Confectionery Corporation implements is held annually on November 11.
 The marketing strategy company takes improves every year.
-Due to the COVID-19, sales have been difficult.
+Due to COVID-19, sales have been difficult.
 Hence, the company made an adjustment in marketing by live broadcast and delivery.
-Lotte Confectionery Corporation launched an exotic ice cream 'Pepero-bar' in limited time.
-Ice cream 'Pepero-bar' has used the originality feature of Pepero by covering with almond and displaying "Pepero friends" character as packaging to attract consumers.
+Lotte Confectionery Corporation launched an exotic ice cream 'Pepero-bar' for a limited time.
+Ice cream 'Pepero-bar' has used the originality feature of Pepero by covering it with almond and displaying "Pepero friends" character as packaging to attract consumers.

 Sales

 About 60% of the annual Pepero sales occur around Pepero Day, which is held on November 11.
 Pepero sales have reached a record high of about 1.1 trillion won in terms of supply prices until 2016.
 Pepero has successfully settled in the market by advertising Pepero Day.
 On average, Pepero's daily sales on Pepero Day are about 84 times higher than usual.
 Lotte Confectionery Corporation actively participates in social contribution with its profits on Pepero since the sales increase every year.
-The major export regions such as Singapore, China, Russia, and the United States play a big stake in Pepero's sales.
+The major export regions, such as Singapore, China, Russia, and the United States, play a big stake in Pepero's sales.